shorebirdtech/docs/docs/guides/code_push_release.md

 ### Create a Shorebird patch

-We will now create a patch with `shorebird patch`.
+Finally, push the patch with `shorebird patch`.
 You should see output similar to the following:

 ```
 bryanoltman@boltman ~/Shorebird/time_shift (main)